Welcoming Your New Aussiedoodle or Cavapoo Puppy During Winter Storms in Texas

 Crates as Safe Spaces During Winter Storms

 Our Aussiedoodle puppies and Cavapoo puppies are introduced to crates as safe, calming spaces.
+Crates help:

-Reduce potty-training accidents
+Reduce potty-training accidents.

-Provide security during storms
+Provide security during storms.

-Encourage rest and self-soothing
+Encourage rest and self-soothing.

-Prevent overstimulation
+Prevent overstimulation.

 Used correctly, crates support both emotional regulation and house training.